-In casual American English, "Boil the oil" sounds like "BOYL dhee OYL".
-Three things happen here, and the headline one is the Vowel-to-Vowel Linking: a tiny W or Y glide bridges the two vowels.
+Americans pronounce "Boil the oil" as "BOYL dhee OYL" in casual speech.
+Three things bend the textbook pronunciation.
+The headline is the Vowel-to-Vowel Linking — a tiny W or Y glide bridges the two vowels.
+It lands on the, what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.